tanushreedour/Regional-Text-to-Speech-Converter/README.md

-# Text to Speech Conversion App
+# ✨Text to Speech Conversion App✨

 ### This project is a Text to Speech (TTS) conversion application built using Streamlit and Azure Cognitive Services.
 The application takes user input (text), converts it into speech using Azure's TTS service, and plays the audio directly in the browser.